rebel1324/NutScript/README.md

+## NutScript 1.2
+The newest version of NutScript is being developed here: https://github.com/Nutscript/NutScript
+If you wish to get the latest version of the framework, or contribute to it, it is highly recommended to do so there.

 ## Introduction
 NutScript 1.1 is the re-working of the original NutScript framework to provide a better back-end.
 This should include more efficient code and overall benefits to the way the framework functioned and/or performed.